 - You will need to include your resume and information about the placement including the name and contact number of your supervising attorney or judge.

 - You will be asked to confirm on your application that you have received an offer from the placement and that the placement is unpaid.

 - The student-arranged placement should be a governmental, non-profit, or judicial placement.

-- Private law firm placements generally do not qualify.
+- Private law firm placements and for-profit companies generally do not qualify.

 - Contact Professor Grant if you have questions about your proposed student-arranged placement.

 - We will review student-arranged placements as they come in, and approve them in the order in which we receive them.

 - We will review the placement proposal and may contact your proposed placement to make that it satisfies our requirements.